QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Acknowledgement

 \section{Acknowledgement}

 We thank Nathan Benjamin, Christian Ferko, Keiichiro Furuya, Hao Geng, Sarah Harrison, Daniel Jafferis, Hong Liu, Conghuan Luo, Juan Maldacena, John McGreevy, Shinsei Ryu, Sahand Seifnashri, Shu-Heng Shao, Herman Verlinde and Frank Verstraete for helpful discussions.
 We thank Wei Bu, Wan Zhen Chua, Christian Ferko, Hao Geng, Ziming Ji, Chen-Te Ma, Yixu Wang, Zixia Wei and Chen Yang for comments and discussions on the draft.
-We thank Lin Chen, Gong Cheng, Keiichiro Furuya, Hao Geng, Zheng-Cheng Gu, Bing-Xin Lao for collaboration on related projects.
+We acknowledge the use of OpenAI's GPT 5.6 and Anthropic's Claude Fable 5 for language editing of this manuscript.
+We thank Lin Chen, Gong Cheng, Keiichiro Furuya, Hao Geng, Zheng-Cheng Gu, and Bing-Xin Lao for collaboration on related projects.
 We thank Zhenhao Zhou for plotting the 3D diagrams in this paper.
-YJ thanks Juan Maldacena for the invitation and hospitality during a visit to the Institute for Advanced Study, where the idea of this paper originated from discussions with people there.
-YJ and NB acknowledge the support by the U.S Department of Energy ASCR EXPRESS grant, Novel Quantum Algorithms from Fast Classical Transforms, and Northeastern University.
-LYH acknowledges the support of NSFC (Grant No. 11922502, 11875111).
+YJ thanks Juan Maldacena for the invitation and hospitality during a visit to the Institute for Advanced Study, where the idea of this paper originated from discussions.
+YJ and NB acknowledge the support by the U.S. Department of Energy ASCR EXPRESS grant, Novel Quantum Algorithms from Fast Classical Transforms, and Northeastern University.
+LYH acknowledges the support of NSFC (Grant Nos.
+11922502 and 11875111).
 ZL is supported by NSF grant PHY-2110463.